 “…actor’s liberation is very important.
 For that you need a free space.
 A space where work can be freely done, in which a person is free to become.
 A space in which people share together and, in sharing, free themselves.
 But you have to have a way to enter into this space, to bring about the possibility of playing together in a reality that wasn’t there before creating it together through sharing.”Paul Sills quoted in Jeffrey Sweet’s Something Wonderful Right Away.
 1996.
 New York: Limelight Editions, 1978. p.18

-Sharing is so integral to the craft of improvisation and when the ability to generously and deliberately move focus within the ensemble is off or hampered, the very act of collaborative creation is threatened.
+Sharing is so integral to the craft of improvisation and when the ability to generously and deliberately move focus within the ensemble is off or hampered, the very act of collaborative creation becomes threatened.
 I view Bulldozing in this context as it is fundamentally an inability to allow sufficient creative space for your teammates.
 The rationale or motivation for bulldozing can vary widely: it can be a manifestation of a lack of trust, a craving for acclaim or recognition, an inability to retain a greater awareness of other energies and possibilities on stage, a desire to move the scene in one specific direction that meets your individual whims, or a misplaced excitement to play that overshadows the critical need to allow others to “pong” to your “ping.”
-Regardless of the intention, the result remains the same: a silencing of other potential voices, connections and possibilities.
+Regardless of the intention, the result remains the same: a silencing of other potential voices, connections, and possibilities.
 As we become more confident and “stronger” as improvisers, this habit can easily emerge, and it is certainly a beast that I continue to wrestle.
 While most would agree leading from strength is important, it must always be tempered with generosity and active listening.

 Players gather around a table.
 As the lights come up, Player A assumes the role of the head of the household.